danielsularea/configs/README.md

 ### You should read below if you want to use these

-Most of these configs are from the days I was using Arch.
-Everything is available in the repos so you don't need to compile anything from source.

 You will need to modify some of the paths in a few files as they include my name.
 For xmonad, copy the dir `.xmonad` into your home directory and recompile with: